 There are no available registration dates at this time.

-For over 150 years artists have been drawn by the light and landscape of Monhegan.
-The opportunity to have your own artist experience on this unique Maine island location is only available for five photographers!
-With limited cell phone and internet service, you will be unfettered by distractions and find your own pace exploring this beautiful and accessible island.
+Artists have been drawn by the light and landscape of Monhegan Island for over 150 years.
+Here is your opportunity for such an experience on this unique island location, available to only six photographers!
+With limited cell phone and internet service, you will be unfettered by distractions and at your own pace explore this beautiful and accessible island.

 I believe that learning about the history of a location aids in making better and more informed images.
 I expect you will research the history of the art created by an extraordinary list of artists who have visited and lived on the island.

-All cameras and formats are welcome.
+All cameras and formats are welcome, including iPhones!
 Your equipment should include, but not be limited to, camera and lenses, tripod, laptop computer and file management software, cards, batteries, chargers, connecting cables, and hard/thumb drives.
-It is expected that you can use a color management system, edit your work and export files to a thumb drive.
+It is expected that you can use a color management system, edit your work, and export files to a thumb drive.
 If you choose to shoot film, please note that processing is not available at this workshop.

 Ferry service to the island is available from Boothbay Harbor, Port Clyde, and New Harbor.
 You should arrange your departure and return from one of these three services.
 All have parking for cars while you are on the island.

-Highs will be in the mid-’60s and lows in the mid-’50s.
+This time of year, temperatures range from the mid-50s to the mid-60s.
 It will feel cooler because the wind will be coming off the water.
-Sunrises will be about 6:15 a.m. and sunsets around 6:45 p.m.
+The sun rises at about 6:15 a.m. and sets around 6:45 p.m.

 I hope the idea of creating new images in this beautiful environment excites you as much as it does me.
 I look forward to working with you to make those images a reality.